 Quadratic Mechanisms

-Practical guidance: Combine multiple mechanisms.
+Combine multiple mechanisms.
 Wallet caps plus Gitcoin Passport plus onchain history requirements create meaningful friction for sybils without excluding legitimate participants.
 Accept that some sybil activity is unavoidable and design for resilience rather than perfection.

 Limitations